Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 ABOUT THE COURSE

-Six (6) Core Modules – 600 hours: The course is sequenced so that foundation knowledge and skills are established through completion of the core unit modules.
-Students will be expected to complete these modules before undertaking any of the other course components.
+CORE Modules – 6 Core Modules – 600 hours: The course is sequenced so that foundation knowledge and skills are established through the completion of the core unit modules.
+The Core modules are compulsory and must be completed before proceeding to the Elective modules.

 Plus complete the following 2 projects: